spritz-group/QRFuzz/tools/QRCodeGenerator/README.md

 ### Requirements

-- Python 3.9+ and `pip`
+- Python (3.9+) and PIP
-  - For the first time run `pip install -r requirements.txt` to install all the mandatory dependencies
+  - For the first time, run `pip install -r requirements.txt` to install all the mandatory dependencies
-- Install also tkinter using: `sudo apt-get install python3-tk`
+  - Install tkinter using: `sudo apt-get install python3-tk`

 ## Structure

 - `words/`: collection of dictionaries; each word is listed inside a single line.

+## Extend the tool

 ### QR Builder example

-This is an example on how to add new applications.
+This is an example on how to add new applications support.

 ```python
 # [Edit file] qr_builder.py